-In this article, we will explore the possibilities of getting an English teacher’s job in the USA.
+In this guide, we will explore the possibilities of getting teaching jobs abroad in the USA.
 We will also look at the prospects to teach in The USA via the government’s teacher exchange programs.

-The opportunities to teach in the USA for English teachers can be found in volunteer positions, language schools as well as public and private schools.
+The opportunities to teach in the USA which is one of the most sought after best countries to teach English for English teachers can be found in volunteer positions, language schools as well as public and private schools.
 It is easy to find volunteer opportunities in US cities.
 Public administration departments, for example libraries, run English speaking courses for immigrants or adults.

 Volunteer positions are advertised online and in public spaces.
 It makes sense to apply for the volunteer opportunities available in your city because it will help open doors for you in the future in the US education sector.
 Since most volunteer positions are not paid (though some do provide a stipend), you can explore the world of online teaching.

 There are several platforms that provide English language online classrooms to Americans.
 This might seem rather strange, but when you consider that there are a huge number of immigrants coming into the country every year, this demand for professional English language instructors is understandable